MSCA-Cofund program to foster doctoral students career in nanoscience - 14 doctoral positions

 Nanoscience strongly contributes to several of the key enabling technologies (KETs) identified by the European Commission.
 Europe’s ability to harvest the full innovative and economical potential of nanotechnology critically relies on the availability of a highly trained workforce with the right set of skills.
 GenerationNano has the vision to deliver tomorrow's leaders bringing nanoscience and nano-engineering from basic discovery to commercial and industrial applications.

-GenerationNano will recruit and train in total 14 talented doctoral students (ESRs).
+GenerationNano recruited and trains in total 14 talented doctoral students (ESRs).
 Guided by the EU principles of innovative doctoral training, the ESRs will be educated in the context of a close interaction between academia, research institutes, commercial enterprises and unique large-scale research infrastructures to be able to tackle the interdisciplinary approaches needed to bring nanotechnology to the market place and to educate the workforce that will help solve the European Societal Challenges and the UN Sustainable Development Goals.

 The GenerationNano program is supported by the European Union's H2020 COFUND scheme (GA 945378) from 2020 to 2025.